JuliaAI/MLJ.jl/docs/src/simple_user_defined_models.md

 input `Xnew` passed to `predict`, are tables.
 Each training target `y` is a `AbstractVector`.

-The predicitions returned by `predict` have the same form as `y` for deterministic models, but are `Vector`s of distibutions for probabilistic models.
+The predictions returned by `predict` have the same form as `y` for deterministic models, but are `Vector`s of distributions for probabilistic models.

-Advanced model functionality not addressed here are: (i) optional `update` method to avoid redundant calculations when refitting machines; (ii) reporting extra training-related statistics; (iii) exposing model-specific functionality; (iv) enable checks of the scientific type of data passed to your model in `machine` construction; and (iv) bounds checks on hyperparameter values.
+Advanced model functionality not addressed here includes: (i) optional `update` method to avoid redundant calculations when calling `fit!` on machines a second time; (ii) reporting extra training-related statistics; (iii) exposing model-specific functionality; (iv) checking the scientific type of data passed to your model in `machine` construction; and (iv) checking validity of hyperparameter values.
 All this is described in [Adding Models for General Use](adding_models_for_general_use.md).